Skip to main content

 This feature is only available for Enterprise accounts

-MTLS stands for "Mutual TLS" (Transport Layer Security) and refers to a security mechanism used to secure communication between client and server in the context of an API (Application Programming Interface).
+MTLS stands for "Mutual TLS" (Transport Layer Security) and refers to a security mechanism used to secure communication between a client and a server in the context of an API (Application Programming Interface).

 TLS is the successor to SSL (Secure Socket Layer) and provides a secure, encrypted communication channel between two parties over a network.
 In the case of an API, the client is typically a user, application, or service that wants to interact with the API, and the server is the backend that hosts the API.